Encrypted sync in Pro

 What happens if I type the wrong password?

-Nothing is lost.
-Entering the wrong password simply fails to decrypt, with no data loss, and your local data stays intact.
-If you lose both your password and your one-time recovery key, the encrypted data cannot be recovered by anyone, including WeekFlux.
+Nothing is lost locally.
+Entering the wrong password simply fails to decrypt, and your local data stays intact.
+If you lose both your password and your one-time recovery key, encrypted synced data may not be recoverable.

 Plan on every device, encrypted end to end.